TheJacksonLaboratory/diachromatic/README.md

 # Diachromatic

 This package implements truncation, alignment, artifact filtering and counting of Hi-C read pairs.
-The documentation of Diachromatic is available on [ReadTheDocs](https://diachromatic.readthedocs.io/en/latest).
+The documentation of Diachromatic is available on [Read the Docs](https://diachromatic.readthedocs.io/en/latest).

 ## Download